Click here to visit DFS Memorials and find a low-cost cremation near you

 Understanding funeral costs

-The National Funeral Directors Association had last recorded an average funeral price of $7,640 in 2019, in 2014 it was $7,181, so arguably funeral prices have not changed much over the last 5 years.
+The National Funeral Directors Association last recorded an average funeral price of $7,848 in 2021.
+In 2014 it was $7,181, so arguably, funeral prices have not changed much over the last 5 years.

 The decline in traditional funerals has resulted in a drop in revenue for many funeral homes, meaning that ensuring they can sell ancillary products and services is vital to sustaining their funeral business.